syed-ghufran-hassan/escrow/README.md

 # escrow
-Building escrow contract in solidity
+Building escrow contract in solidity that will allow users to secure their funds.